 - Coaches, counselors, and social workers

-- People across the range of sexual, gender, and ethnic identities
+- People across the range of sexual, gender, ability, and ethnic identities

 - World changers

 - That moment when people recognize their own wisdom, courage, and capability.

 - The perpetual cycle of learning and sharing that is coaching.

 - Locally-raised, thoughtfully-prepared food – including cooking.
 It can’t all be coaching!

 August 2023 marks 10 years since my first session with a real-deal coaching client!